 |

-Student will be able after attending the lecture - to define the basic terms of molecular and cellular biology - to describe the main approaches used in molecular and cellular biology of plants
+Student will be able after attending the lecture - to define the basic terms and molecular mechnisms of plant molecular cell biology - to describe the main methodological approaches used in plant molecular cell biology

 |